-Hash trees, first proposed by Ralph Merkle [18], can similarly be used to authenticate data sets.
+3) Hash trees: Hash trees, first proposed by Ralph Merkle [16], can similarly be used to authenticate data sets.
 Hash trees allow computation of a message digest over a set of data items using hash and concatenate operations to build a tree structure encompassing the entire set.
 A hash tree of height h is depicted in Fig. 2.
-Tree nodes are identified by an (i, j) tuple, such that $H{(i,j)}$ refers to the j-th node in the i-th row (counting up from below) within the tree.
-The lowest level of the tree is formed by taking the hash of the corresponding data items, i.e. $Hash(D_j)$ where D_j is the j-th data item and Hash is a collision resilient hash function.
+Tree nodes are identified by an (i,j) tuple, such that $H{(i,j)}$ refers to the j-th node in the i-th row (counting up from below) within the tree.
+The lowest level of the tree is formed by taking the hash of the corresponding data items, i.e. $Hash(D_i)$ where D_i is the j-th data item and Hash is a collision resilient hash function.
 Each internal node of the tree is computed by taking the hash of the concatenation of both its children nodes, i.e. $Hash(child{left}|child{right})$.
-Due to the oneway nature of the hash function, each node in the tree validates its children, and, by extension, their respective children, and so on, including all encompassed data items.
+Due to the one-way nature of the hash function, each node in the tree validates its children, and, by extension, their respective children, and so on, including all encompassed data items.

-A digital signature on the root of the tree therefore authenticates all data items and amortizes signature cost.
+A digital signature on the root of the tree therefore authenticates all data items and amortizes the cost of the signature.
 Assuming that the data items and signed root are reliably transmitted, the receiver reconstructs the tree from the data, verifies the signature using the sender's public key, and consequently authenticates all data items.
-This also ensures non-repudiation as the digital signature irrevocably commits the sender to the data.
-To break this mechanism, an attacker would have to break the underlying hash function (to forge nodes in the tree) or the digital signature algorithm (to forge the sender's signature).

-The receiver can alternatively authenticate an individual data item in the set by receiving the item's individual authentication path i.e. those sibling nodes (that share the same parent) that lie on the path from the data item to the root (shaded in Fig.2).
+Alternatively, the receiver can authenticate an individual data item in the set by receiving the item's individual authentication path i.e. those sibling nodes (that share the same parent) that lie on the path from the data item to the root (shaded in Fig.2).
 Individual data items within the set can thus be authenticated independently.
 The corresponding cost is the overheads involved in transmitting the authentication path.
-This is the approach taken in [29], where the authors embed the respective authentication path with each data item to verify multicasts for multimedia applications.
+This is the approach taken in [17], where the authors embed the respective authentication path with each data item to verify multicasts for multimedia applications.
 Each data item is therefore authenticated as soon as it is received.
 However, this communication overhead is prohibitive for a constrained sensor device.
-Appending the complete authentication path for a tree of height h = 12, for example, results in an excessive overhead of 12x20 bytes per data item (for SHA-1).
+Appending the complete authentication path for a tree of height h=12, for example, results in an excessive overhead of 12x20 bytes per data item (for SHA-1).